"He always said, 'well, I'm fabulous. And he was. He really was."

 For the next eight years, he retreated from the public eye, but Mark, friends, and family maintained daily contact.

 Ken passed away on February 6, 2025, at age 90.
-He had fought long and hard against cancer.
+He had fought long and hard against the Alzheimer's disease for years.
 When he passed, the nurses shared that they’d lost their most favorite patient.

 He was survived by his brother, sister-in-law, and countless friends made over a live well lived.
 The lyrics to the song, “Pretty Little Girl,” were cremated with his remains.

 Ken considered himself one of the “last troupe of showgirls,” and he was right.
+All of his AGC and MEC contemporaries had long since departed.
 It was the end of an era that Milwaukee could never see again.

 “They’re having one hell of a show up there right now,” said Karen Valentine.
 “You just know all those old queens are up there, bickering up a thunderstorm!”